-SANDRA L. CHARLES: Ms. Charles has over 16 years in the USG in both the National Security and Foreign Policy communities; serving as Director, Near East and South Asia, member of the National Security Council staff, in the White House and as Deputy Assistant Secretary (acting) of the Office of the Secretary of Defense, and in International Security Affairs.
+SANDRA L. CHARLES: Ms. Charles started C&O Resources 25 years ago, after serving for over 15 years in the USG in both the National Security and Foreign Policy communities; serving as Director, Near East and South Asia, member of the National Security Council staff, in the White House and as Deputy Assistant Secretary (acting) of the Office of the Secretary of Defense, and in International Security Affairs.
 She has expertise in Middle Eastern, South Asian and African issues and programs related to US national security and foreign policy goals and objectives.
 She has participated in high level negotiations and policy development on security cooperation, international agreements, foreign military sales, peace initiatives, and crisis management, including the first Bush Administration's policy for Operation Desert Storm.

 AMBASSADOR RONALD L. SCHLICHER: Ambassador Ron Schlicher was the State Department's Principal Deputy for the Middle East; Principal Deputy Assistant Secretary for Counter Terrorism; Ambassador to Cyprus; Deputy Assistant Secretary / Coordinator for Iraq and served in Iraq with the CPA; Deputy Director for Regional Affairs in the Office of the Coordinator for Counter-Terrorism (S/CT).
 Deputy Chief of Mission in Beirut, Lebanon.; Chief of Mission and Consul-General in Jerusalem.
 He also served in Dhahran, Saudi Arabia; Damascus, Syria; and Cairo and Alexandria, Egypt and as Chief Civilian Observer at MFO in the Sinai as well as in other positions at State Department.
 He is fluent in Arabic (several dialects) and French.

 Chief of Operations and Executive Director of SASI